 22. Maybelline Makeup Fit Me Matte + Poreless Liquid Foundation Makeup

 Maybelline’s Fit Me Matte + Poreless Liquid Foundation controls shine with micro-powders.
 As a result, your skin enjoys a natural appearance that lasts all day long.
 And the velvety formula doesn’t crease, but provides medium coverage and hides imperfections.

 There are forty shades to choose from, from the fairest of fair to rich dark tones.
 The only downside is that the formula contains parabens.

 Koh Gen Do’s Aqua Foundation could easily fit into multiple categories in our review today.
-It’s nourishing to dry skin, but it also pleases users with combination skin.
-And wearers with aging skin appreciate its dewy finish.
+It’s nourishing to dry skin, but it also pleases other skin types.
+And wearers with problem skin appreciate its dewy finish.

 There are no parabens, petroleum products, artificial fragrances or dyes.
 To the contrary, the ingredients include jojoba seed oil, shea butter, and squalane to soften and refresh your skin.
 And wearers say the mineral foundation stays on all day long.

-The Luminous Foundation stick from Vapour Organic Beauty also fits into a variety of categories, from sensitive dry to combination or aging faces.
+The Luminous Foundation stick from Vapour Organic Beauty also fits into a variety of categories.
 It suits so many skin types because it provides a lustrous finish that feels light and breathable.

 After you apply it, it reduces redness and hides blemishes with rich mineral pigmentation.
 Then, the mixture of frankincense, lotus, and Tulsi herbal extracts rejuvenate your skin.